PNNL-Comp-Mass-Spec/PgSQL-View-Creator-Helper/README.md

 | T_Mgrs        | control_from_website | mc     | "t_mgrs"        | "control_from_website"  |
 | T_Mgrs        | comment              | mc     | "t_mgrs"        | "comment"               |

-The Map file matches the format created by https://github.com/PNNL-Comp-Mass-Spec/sqlserver2pgsql

-Use `/Map2` to optionally specify a secondary map file, which is a tab-delimited text file with three columns, for example:
+Use `/Map2` to optionally specify a secondary map file, which is a tab-delimited text file with three columns
+* The Secondary Map file matches the file defined for the `ColumnMap` parameter when using the DB_Schema_Export_Tool (https://github.com/PNNL-Comp-Mass-Spec/DB-Schema-Export-Tool) to pre-process an existing DDL file
+* Example data:

 | SourceTableName         | SourceColumnName     | TargetColumnName     |
 |-------------------------|----------------------|----------------------|